Falcatifolium taxoides

-Falcatifolium taxoides is a species of conifer in the family Podocarpaceae.
-It is found only in New Caledonia, and is the only known host of its non-photosynthetic, possibly parasitic relative, Parasitaxus usta.
+Falcatifolium taxoides is a species of coniferous tree in the family Podocarpaceae.
+It is endemic to New Caledonia, and is the only known host of its non-photosynthetic, possibly parasitic relative, Parasitaxus usta.

-Etymology
+Taxonomy

+The species was first described as Dacrydium taxoides by Adolphe-Théodore Brongniart and Jean Antoine Arthur Gris in 1866.
+In 1969 David John de Laubenfels described the genus Falcatifolium and placed the species there as F. taxoides.
 Falcatifolium means 'with sickle-shaped leaves', while taxoides means 'yew-like' (resembling Taxus).